 Finding information today is hardly challenging.
 Type in some terms into a search engine and boom!
 The challenge is to find high quality information that meets your specific needs.
-Be picky!
-Very, very picky!
+Be very picky!

 Authority - Who wrote it or who is responsible for it?
 Why should I care what they think?

-First, determine who bears the most responsibility for the information: the individual author or the organization.
+First, determine who is most responsible for the information: the individual author or the organization.
 Unless the information is scholarly (see below for criteria for that), it is more important to judge the authority of the organization who published the information on their website, rather than the individual(s) who wrote it.

 Comprehensiveness - How complete and balanced is the information?